Top 40 Best Kitchen Pantry Door Ideas – Storage Closet Designs

 If you’re purposely attempting to mismatch your pantry door from the rest of the house, it might be a good idea to go with a different look entirely.
 Take this as the opportunity to use a certain style of door that you’ve always wanted but didn’t have the right place to try it.

 Wood doors can come in a variety of styles, and be hung in different ways as well.
 You’ll find them on sliding tracks, traditional hinges, pivot hinges, and pocket-door recesses.
-They can be fitted with glass inserts, screens, or they can be constructed as solid slabs.
+They can be fitted with glass inserts or screens, or they can be constructed as solid slabs.
 Anything goes with wood pantry doors.

-2. Farmhouse Pantry Doors
+2. Rustic Farmhouse Charm

 If you’re going for the farmhouse look on your pantry door, there are some easy ways to make it look like it’s seen more than its fair share of harvests.
 If you already have an existing door, you can use methods to antique and distress it, providing a broken-in but new look for the space.
-This video has some great pointers and techniques on how to achieve this look:

-Consider using matching antique and distressed signs and decorative items for around the door to add that extra country feel.
+Consider using matching antique and distressed signs and decorative items around the door to add that extra country feel.
 If you’ve got some door hardware that was original to the house, think about how you can make that work for the door as well.
 Hinges are easy to fix, while door knobs might not be, so think about reaching out to a locksmith to see if they can rebuild the hardware for you.

-Barn doors have taken a huge step forward in the last ten to fifteen years.
+Barn doors have taken a huge step forward in the last ten to 15 years.
 Once believed to be a short-lived trend, they’ve shown remarkable versatility with some serious staying power.
 Mounted on sliding tracks, these doors are slid out of the way to open them, and pulled back when you need them shut.

 What makes barn doors so attractive for a kitchen pantry is that they don’t have to take up valuable floor space when opened, making the flow in the cooking area less obstructed and easier to work in.

 While you can buy barn door kits complete with all the required hardware at stores like Home Depot, you can save quite a bit by tackling the project yourself.
 Due to this project’s popularity, there are a ton of great videos on YouTube to show you how it’s done.
-The following video will not only show you how to build the door, but also how you’ll save a bunch of money doing it yourself.
-We’re talking a couple of hundred dollars here, so it’s definitely worth taking a look:
+The following video below will not only show you how to build the door, but also how you’ll save a bunch of money doing it yourself.
+We’re talking a couple of hundred dollars here, so it’s definitely worth taking a look.

 Choosing a pantry door with a glass window insert is a great way to brighten up a kitchen, while also making your pantry stand out just a little.
 The glass panes make great places to try an adhesive decal with your favorite quote or a litany of other patterns and ideas.